eric-tang40/breakout_game/Final.md

 # Project 01 For NeXT CS
-### Class Period:
+### Class Period:4
-### Name0: YOUR NAME HERE
+### Name0: Eric Tang
-### Name1: OTHER NAME HERE (delete this line if you are working solo)
+### Name1: Jonathan Yap
-#### Selected Game: YOUR GAME HERE
+#### Selected Game: Breakout
 ---

 ### How To Play

-Explain how to play your game.
-Include any keyboard and/or mouse commands, game objectives, etc.
+- Click on the Welcome Screen to Continue
+- Select Your Difficulty by Clicking on a Square
+- Press Space to Get the Ball Moving
+- Use your Mouse to Move the Paddle
+- Destroy all the Blocks by Bouncing the Ball off of them
+- Don't let the Ball get Below the Paddle
+- You win once all the Blocks are Destroyed
+- If you win or lose, click to Play Again

 ---

 ### Features

-List all the game features you were able to implelment.
+-

 ---